Mozambique May 21, May 22, May 26-28, 2023.

 If you have cause to go to a police station (e.g., filing a police report for insurance purposes after a theft) do not take any valuables or excessive currency with you, and try to always go with someone else.

 Speed limits.
 In Mozambique the speed limit in town is 60km/h (unless contrary road signs) and 100km/h or 120km/h elsewhere.
 There are numerous mobile speed traps on the EN1, often in areas where you don’t imagine the speed limit has dropped.
-Be very alert to speed limits on this highway as the police are very effective in stopping motorists who do not reduce speed quick enough, or who started accelerating too early coming out of a small town before the increased speed limit.
+Be very alert to speed limits on this highway as the police are very effective in stopping motorists who do not reduce speed quickly enough, or who started accelerating too early coming out of a small town before the increased speed limit.
 It is a challenge to drive from Maputo to Vilanculos without getting stopped at least once, even if you try your best to obey the speed limits.

 Bribery.
 When dealing with the Mozambican police never suggest a bribe; simply listen to whatever lecture they care to give, and ask “What can we do about this?”.
 Often they will simply let you go.
 If they do ask for a bribe, the amount is entirely negotiable and can range from a bottle of cola (for carrying no identification) up to several hundred USD (for minor drug infractions).

 Identification.
-By law you must carry a form of identification with you at all times and present it to the police on request.
-As a result you should carry a notarized copy of your passport photo page, visa and entry stamp with you at all times.
+By law, you must carry a form of identification with you at all times and present it to the police on request.
+As a result, you should carry a notarized copy of your passport photo page, visa and entry stamp with you at all times.
 Ask your hotel where to locate a notary or contact your local embassy as soon as you enter the country.
 In Maputo, there is one on Av.
 Lenine, close to Mimmo’s, and another on Av.
 Armando Tivane (one block west of Av.
 Nyerere) between Av.
 Mao Tse-Tung and Av.
 24 de Julho.
 They are not particularly easy to find; ask around.

 If you are asked for identification by the police and you do not have a notarized copy, under no circumstances give them your passport.
 If you do, then it will likely cost you a great deal of money to get it back.
 Often simply talking to them a while will get them to go away.

 Land mines.
-While most of the country has been cleared there is still an on-going risk in rural areas away from the EN1 in Sofala, Tete, Manica, Gaza, Inhambane and Maputo provinces.
+While most of the country has been cleared there is still an ongoing risk in rural areas away from the EN1 in Sofala, Tete, Manica, Gaza, Inhambane and Maputo provinces.
 It should be noted that only 2 or 3 incidents a year occur with landmines and they are all well outside the tourist trail.

 Prostitution.
-Prostitution is legal throughout the country, however because of the high rate of HIV/AIDS, it should be in best interest to avoid it, as it is not regulated well.
-If you choose to indulge in it, it’s best to avoid prostitutes that are below the legal age of consent, as they cannot consent and are commonly sold for sex against their will.
+Prostitution is legal throughout the country, however, because of the high rate of HIV/AIDS, it should be in the best interest to avoid it, as it is not regulated well.
+If you choose to indulge in it, it’s best to avoid prostitutes who are below the legal age of consent, as they cannot consent and are commonly sold for sex against their will.
 Indulging in this is highly illegal with penalties of long jail sentences.
 Prostitution among children is a major problem in Mozambique.

 STAY HEALTHY